Starringmatilda/SyriaTel-Customer-Retention/README.md

 ## Conclusion
 In conclusion, this project aimed to identify and understand factors contributing to customer churn in a telecommunications company.
 Through data analysis and predictive modeling, we discovered significant predictors of churn, including customer service calls, pricing-related metrics, voicemail usage, and international call patterns.

 The Random Forest model emerged as the most suitable for predicting churn, offering high accuracy and F1 score.
 It demonstrated the ability to handle complex relationships between features and capture important patterns in the data.
-Additionally, feature importance analysis shed light on which factors significantly impact customer churn.
+Additionally, feature importance analysis sheds light on which factors significantly impact customer churn.

 ## Repository Structure

 ```
+├── Syriatel customer churn
 ├── images
-├── zippedData
-├── .gitignore
-├── Microsoft-Movie-Analysis-Presentation.pdf
 ├── README.md
+├── README.pdf
+├── churn.pdf(Non-technical presentation)
+├── index.pdf(notebook)
-└── student.ipynb
+└── phase3.ipynb
 ```